Bone on Bone Knee Pain – What You Need to Know

 Bone on Bone Knee Pain Treatments

-Knee surgery can be a daunting prospect for many and if you are looking for alternatives to manage your pain you are not alone.
+Knee surgery can be a daunting prospect for many.
+If you are looking for alternatives to manage your pain you are not alone.
 Other possible options range from

 Painkillers and Injections

-The major benefits of using oral pain killing drugs is that they can provide near instant pain relief.
+The major benefit of using oral painkilling drugs is that they can provide near instant pain relief.
 Injections provide a similar longer lasting effect but may take several weeks to kick in.
 Overreliance on these treatments can be detrimental.
 Some scientists suggest that artificially decreasing knee pain may increase cartilage loss in the long run.4

 Weight Loss & Exercise